Youlden History, Family Crest & Coats of Arms

 The surname Youlden was first found in Lancashire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when Adam of Yeland held the estates in 1230 in that shire.

 This web page shows only a small excerpt of our Youlden research.
-Another 286 words (20 lines of text) covering the years 1235, 1273, and 1379 are included under the topic Early Youlden History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1235, 1273, and 1379 are included under the topic Early Youlden History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Yeland, Yelland, Yeoland, Yalland, Yolland, Yealand, Yelaund, Yellen and many more.

 Early Notables of the Youlden family (pre 1700)